webfer/analysis-registeruser-method/README.md

 })();

 ```
+## Conclusion
-This is just an analysis.
+This is just a basic analysis.
 Also, this approach should be tested in a controlled environment within a real project, with more information available.